1.Who does FTA train?

 As soon as you've completed your Multi-Crew Cooperation Course.
 FTA will train you to be the best pilot you can be.
 We also support you to apply for jobs with airlines and once you approach the final phase of your flight training.

 FTA offers a CV and interview workshop (delivered by our partners AirlinePrep) the cost of this is included in your integrated course fee.
-In addition, you can enrol on an airline preparation course with one of our partner organisations, Kura Aviation or Virtual Aviation.

-However, it is worth researching who is recruiting and what the requirements are, as some may bond or even fund your type rating, (upon successful completion of their interview process).
+It is worth researching who is recruiting and what the requirements are, as some may bond or even fund your type rating, (upon successful completion of their interview process).
 More information about airlines recruiting 'low hour pilots' is available here: Who is recruiting 'low hour' Pilots?